YunlouTeng/Data-Analyst-Salary-Predictor/README.md

 ## Data Science Salary Predictor: Project Overview
-* **Goal**: Developing a salary predictor for positions within the field of data science, with the aim of providing job seekers with an informed understanding of the current job market landscape.
-This will enable them to make more informed decisions regarding their career paths and salary expectations.
+* **Goal**: Creating a salary predictor for data science positions to help job seekers understand the job market and make informed career and salary decisions.

 * **Impact**

 * **Challenges**
-  * The data quality: This project was faced with the challenge of data scraping, as access to Glassdoor API was not available.
-Consequently, most present web data had to be scraped manually, resulting in 10,000 pieces of data being collected.
-After data cleaning, only 1,200 pieces of data remained.
+  * This project was faced with the challenge of data scraping, as access to Glassdoor API was not available.
+To collect the most current and fresh data, web scraping techniques using Python were employed, yielding a total of 10,000 pieces of data.
+However, after data cleaning, only 1,200 pieces of data remained for analysis.

-  * The credibility of the Salary data:
+  * As the target variable of the regression model, salary data was obtained from the Glassdoor website.
+However, it should be noted that some of the salary data is estimated by the employer, while some is estimated by Glassdoor.
+As a result, there may be an issue with potential overestimation of salary data.

 * **Interesting findings**

-2. Location is an important factor in determining salary for both data scientists and data analysts, with cities such as San Francisco, New York, and Seattle offering the highest salaries.
+  * Location is an important factor in determining salary for both data scientists and data analysts, with cities such as San Francisco, New York, and Seattle offering the highest salaries.

-3. Experience is also a key factor in predicting salary for both data scientists and data analysts, with more experienced professionals earning higher salaries.
+  * Experience is also a key factor in predicting salary for both data scientists and data analysts, with more experienced professionals earning higher salaries.

 ## Code and Resources Used